2018 Copper River Delta Science Symposium

 Register for the Symposium : Deadline is March 16—our caterers need firm numbers to accommodate timely food ordering.

 Symposium registration is $75 US and covers daily continental breakfast, lunch, receptions and break refreshments.

 Guidelines for both oral and poster presentations are downloadable.

 Location and Facilities

-The symposium will be held at the new Cordova Community Center co-located with Cordova’s library, city offices and museum.
+The symposium will be held at the new Cordova Center co-located with Cordova’s library, city offices and museum.
 Cordova is nearly in sync digitally with the outside world—most hotels have wireless, and major cell phone carriers including GCI, ACS, Verizon and AT&T are worth a try.